Gabriel117343/Biblioteca-React-Native-Toast-Lite/README.md

 import React from 'react';
 import { View } from 'react-native';
 import { StatusBar } from 'expo-status-bar';
+import {
+  ThemeProvider,
+  DarkTheme,
+  DefaultTheme,
-import { ThemeProvider, DarkTheme, DefaultTheme } from '@react-navigation/native';
+} from '@react-navigation/native';
 import { Stack } from 'expo-router';
 import { useSafeAreaInsets } from 'react-native-safe-area-context';
 import { Toaster } from 'react-native-toast-lite';